Vicken-Ghoubiguian/PepperPresentationIMERIRApp/README.md

 <a name="presentation_of_this_project"></a>
 ## Presentation of this project

 This project consists to develop an application for the Pepper robot, to allow it to present the robotics and software engineering school named [IMERIR](https://www.imerir.com/).
+The presentation made by the robot is very complete and addresses all aspects of the school (small presentation, training, vocational education, Erasmus, graduation, alumni association...).
+This presentation of the school adopts a rigorous and complete organization thanks to the development (at the base) of the grafcet exposed below and which you can find [here](https://github.com/Vicken-Ghoubiguian/PepperPresentationIMERIRApp/blob/main/project_s_documentation/project_s_conception/Grafcet_of_IMERIR_presentation_app%20-%20final_version.png).

+That's pretty cool... 🐱...

 <a name="application_s_definition"></a>
 ## Application's definition